Extend your analytics program from gaining insight to providing foresight with this great introduction to predictive analytics skills.

 - Definitions, concepts, and terminology of predictive analytics

-- Common applications and use cases for predictive analytics
+- Common applications of predictive analytics